The Outside Man

+The Outside Man (Un homme est mort) is a 1972 neo-noir crime thriller film directed by Jacques Deray, from a screenplay co-written with Jean-Claude Carrière and Ian McLellan Hunter.
+This French and Italian co-production stars Jean-Louis Trintignant, Ann-Margret, Roy Scheider, Angie Dickinson, and Jackie Earle Haley in his film debut.
+The plot is about a French contract killer (Trintignant) who travels to Los Angeles for a hit, only to find himself targeted by unknown assailants.

 Plot

-A contract on the life of Kovacs, a major California mobster, is given to Lucien, a hitman in France.
+French hitman Lucien Bellon is hired to kill Kovacs, a major California mobster.
 Flying to Los Angeles, he checks into a hotel and drives out to the victim's luxurious home.
 Finding the man alone, he shoots him dead and makes his getaway.
 Back at the hotel, he discovers that his room has been stripped, including his passport and plane ticket.
 Emerging, he finds that he is being trailed by a hitman, who keeps trying to shoot him.
 To evade his pursuer, he takes a woman hostage and holes up in her apartment.
-On the TV news he sees the report of Kovacs's murder, but the description of the suspect does not fit him at all.
+On the TV news he sees the report of Kovacs' murder, but the description of the suspect does not fit him at all.

 With only a gun and some money, and being pursued, he cannot survive long.
-He calls up his boss in Paris, Antoine, who tells him to find an old friend, Nancy, who works in a topless bar.
+He calls up his boss in Paris, Antoine, who tells him to find an old friend, Nancy, who works in a strip club.
 She hides him and organises a passport.
 When Lucien's pursuer, Lenny, finds the two of them in a motel, Lucien captures him and explains the situation.
 Lucien was hired to eliminate Kovacs and Lenny was hired to eliminate Lucien, but who hired them?
-The answer is clear: it was Kovacs's son, who has inherited his father's profitable empire and his trophy wife.
+The answer is clear: it was Kovacs' son, who has inherited his father's profitable empire and his trophy wife.
 The two agree to tackle young Kovacs, but fall out and Lenny is killed.
-Antoine arrives from Paris to attend old Kovacs's funeral, which ends in a shoot-out.
+Antoine arrives from Paris to attend old Kovacs' funeral, which ends in a shoot-out.
 Antoine kills young Kovacs, but is then shot dead by the police.
 Lucien gets away, but dies of gunshot wounds.

+Production

+Jacques Deray had Lino Ventura in mind for the lead role, but he wasn't considered a big enough star in the United States, so Jean-Louis Trintignant was hired thanks to his international caché from A Man and a Woman and The Conformist.

+This was the film acting debut of then-11-year-old Jackie Earle Haley, and the final film role of Ted de Corsia before his death in April 1973.